antvis/algorithm/packages/graph-wasm/README.md

 ### PageRank

 * `tolerance` Set the tolerance the approximation, this parameter should be a small magnitude value.
 The lower the tolerance the better the approximation.
+The default value is 0.0001.
 * `alpha` The damping factor alpha represents the probability to follow an outgoing edge, standard value is 0.85.
 * `maxIterations` Set the maximum number of iterations.
+The default value is 1000.

 ### SSSP